-It is Used to treat certain types of brain tumors; glioblastoma, brainstem glioma, medulloblastoma, astrocytoma, ependymoma and metastatic brain tumors.
-Other cancers treated with Consuim (Carmustine) include multiple myeloma, Hodgkin's disease, non-Hodgkin's lymphomas, and may be used on the skin (topically) for cutaneous T-cell lymphoma.
+Consium 100mg is used to treat certain types of brain tumors; glioblastoma, brainstem glioma, medulloblastoma, astrocytoma, ependymoma and metastatic brain tumors.
+Other cancers treated with Consium (Carmustine) include multiple myeloma, Hodgkin's disease, non-Hodgkin's lymphomas, and may be used on the skin (topically) for cutaneous T-cell lymphoma.

 The amount of Consuim (Carmustine) that you will recieve depends on many factors, including your height and weight, your general health or other health problems, and the type of cancer or condition being treated.
 Your doctor will determine your dose and schedule.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing .Keep out of the reach of children.
 Do not keep outdated medicine or medicine no longer needed.